sarahliz24/AYA-Teen-Room/README.md

 # Features

 ## Nav bar
 The nav bar is a fixed nav bar.
 It holds a greeting section - this says 'Hi Stranger' if a user is not logged in, and 'Hi Jim' (or relevant username) if the user is logged in - alerting user to log in status at all times.
 The nav bar does not change across any page of the site.
 It collapses to a hamburger on smaller screens.
 Available nav tabs change depending on log in status - if a user is not logged in they only see the home and about tabs, along with a log-in and sign-up button.
 A logged in user sees all the site tabs, and a logout button.
 The active page the user is on is emphasised in bold.
+If the user clicks on the greeting this is also a link that will take them to the homepage.

 <details><summary>Nav bar large logged in</summary>
     <img src="readme_assets/nav_desktop_logged_in.jpg">